 If there’s one part of the museum that you should skip, this would be it.
 Aside from the fact that everything in this exhibit is unashamed propaganda, it’s also not very well laid out.
 Much of it also wasn’t translated into English.

-A few notes for travelers who wish to visit Urumqi’s museum:
+A few notes for travelers who wish to visit Urumqi’s Xinjiang Uyghur Autonomous Region Museum:

 - Closed on Monday